Hands-on workshop · online & on-site

 Do I need to know Claude Code already?

-No — we start from installation and configuration.
+No — you'll get a setup checklist beforehand, and the workshop itself starts from first principles.
 You need basic command-line experience and a Claude Pro subscription (Max recommended).

 What's the difference between the public and business workshops?

 Same curriculum, different delivery.
-The public workshop runs online over two consecutive 4-hour sessions and is booked per person via expression of interest.
+The public workshop runs online over two consecutive half-day sessions (4 hours each) and is booked per person on Eventbrite.
 The business workshop is a private one-day session for your team, online or on-site, adapted to your stack, with pricing on request.

 What tech stack does the workshop use?